MuhammadManan/Namaste-React/README.md

 # Higher Order component

 - it is the function that takes a component inside and enhances that component and (return back a new component) returns a component

+# Accordion UI

+- it is used to make the Restaurant menu.